ayushnoori/program-synthesis/README.md

 # Bottom-Up Enumerative Synthesis

-Completed for CS252R at the Harvard John A. Paulson School of Engineering and Applied Sciences, taught Fall 2023.
+Completed for [CS252R: Program Synthesis](https://synthesis.metareflection.club/) at the Harvard John A. Paulson School of Engineering and Applied Sciences, taught Fall 2023 by Prof. Nada Amin.

 ## 🛠️ Inductive Program Synthesis